ashvardanian/StringZilla/README.md

 order: tuple = lines.argsort() # similar to `numpy.argsort`
 ```

-Working on [RedPajama][redpajama], addressing 20 Billion annotated english documents, one will need only 160 GB of RAM instead of Terabytes.
+Working on [RedPajama][redpajama], addressing 20 billion annotated English documents, one will need only 160 GB of RAM instead of terabytes.
 Once loaded, the data will be memory-mapped, and can be reused between multiple Python processes without copies.
 And of course, you can use slices to navigate the dataset and shard it between multiple workers.